 Office for Civil Rights and Civil Liberties’ (CRCL) Fusion Center Training

 State and major urban area fusion centers receive support from DHS and other federal partners through deployed personnel, training, technical assistance, technology, and grant funding.
 CRCL has dedicated personnel and resources to assist fusion center Civil Liberties and Privacy Officers (CLPOs), and those performing civil liberty and privacy functions in fusion centers.
-The assistance that CRCL provides includes direct regular communication between CRCL staff and fusion centers, CRCL acting as a liaison in facilitating subject matter guidance, and CRCL maintaining the new Fusion Center CLPO Community of Interest (COI) located within the Homeland Security Information Network (HSIN).
+The assistance that CRCL provides includes direct regular communication between CRCL staff and fusion centers, CRCL acting as a liaison in facilitating subject matter guidance, and CRCL maintaining the new Fusion Center CLPO Community of Interest (COI) located within the HSIN.
 The COI shares model policies, training material, and best practices.

 FEMA’s National Training and Education Division (NTED)